Java-Archive/vaadin-dev-environment/README.md

 --last-versions 4
 ````

+This command will start downloading the latest four available versions
+of the declared browsers.
+The corresponding config file **browsers.json**
+will be written to the mounted folder **selenoid**

-To reconfigure the browsers.json, delete the file in the folder
+To reconfigure the **browsers.json**, delete the file in the folder
-sel
+**selenoid/** and re-create the selenoid based images/containers.
+using docker-compose.

+#### videos
+The folder **selenoid/video** is mounted inside the Docker Container
+that is used for the Selenoid Hub.